Advanced Health Directive (Living Will)

 - Disabled beneficiaries –A Testamentary Trust can be set up to protect someone with a disability.This is a specialist area and other forms of trust such as a Special Disability Trust” may apply. will be happy to discuss your requirements with you.

-Do not use a Testamentary Trust Will for simple situations where there are no family interests to protect, for example where the whole estate is to go to charity.
+Testamentary Trust Wills are unlikely to be necessary for simple situations, for example, where there are no family interests to protect, or where the whole estate is to go to charity.

 Ways of owning a property as a couple